jdart/Spex/README.md

 ## About MetricPW

-MetricPW is a set of functions used by Metric Marketing for the ProcessWire CMS/CMF.
-The focus of the module is to provide asset (js/css/less) management and a cool way of dealing with templates.
+MetricPW is an asset and template management module for the [ProcessWire CMS/CMF](http://processwire.com/).

 This library was born out of a love of ProcessWire and the yucky feeling the use of a head.inc and foot.inc left in my mouth.
-It assumes you want to use jQuery and modernizr.
-The project makes use of [lessphp](http://leafo.net/lessphp/) and [Minify](https://code.google.com/p/minify/).
+The project makes use of [lessphp](http://leafo.net/lessphp/), [less.js](http://lesscss.org/), [jQuery](http://jquery.com/), [modernizr](http://modernizr.com/), [Minify](https://code.google.com/p/minify/) and the ProcessWire [Minify Module](http://modules.processwire.com/modules/minify/).

 * [Information about the author](http://metricmarketing.ca/jonathan-dart)
 * [Information about Metric Marketing](http://metricmarketing.ca)